johnvalle/todo-app/README.md

 # Getting Started with Create React App

 This project was created to demonstrate React with Typescript.
 For light state management, React's Context API is used together with Immer.js.
+The concept of actions and reducers were also used for handling state.

 # Tools Used